henriquealtm/navigationcomponent/README.md

   - Deep Link with shortcut
   - Deep Link with Notification
   - Default navigation animations
+  - Navigation with shared element transitions

 Next samples to be implemented

-  - Graph with custom animations
   - Kotlin DSL Graph